rust-lang/rfcs/text/2388-try-expr.md

 An alternative would be to simply use the `do catch { ... }` syntax we have in the nightly compiler.
-However, this syntax was not in the accepted `catch` RFC and was only a temporarly fix around `catch { .. }` not working.
+However, this syntax was not in the accepted `catch` RFC and was only a temporary fix around `catch { .. }` not working.

 ## Alternative: `do try { .. }`